• Skip to primary navigation

 With a 92% decline since 1970, evening grosbeak (Coccothraustes vespertinus) was cited as the steepest declining landbird in the continental United States and Canada in the Partners in Flight 2016 Landbird Conservation Plan.
 Causes for the decline are not fully understood, but may be a result of several factors including spruce budworm (Choristoneura spp.) population cycles, forest alteration and loss, collision and disease mortalities, and climate change factors.
 Following several conservation listings, evening grosbeak has garnered conservation attention from the recently formed Road to Recovery (R2R) Initiative as it was called out as one of 91 bird Species on the Brink of Endangerment.

-From February 2022 through May 2023, members of our team (Finch Research Network (FiRN) Pennsylvania Natural Heritage Program at the Western Pennsylvania Conservancy (WPC) and Powdermill Avian Research Center at the Carnegie Museum of Natural History (CMNH)) ventured into the field at Sax Zim Bog in Minnesota, Aroostock County northern Maine, to the Allegheny National Forest in PA and the Adirondacks of upstate NY to study Evening Grosbeaks, and we’ve color-banding 272 birds and have deployed 85 nanotags and 46 satellite tags.
-From the 46 satellite tags we’ve already received over 10,000 positions transmitted with some of the birds tagged moving to Quebec, Ontario, New Brunswick and Manitoba for the breeding season.
-As fundraising continues we hope to start banding and tagging in the Western U.S. and Canada in the next few years.
+From February 2022 through April 2025, members of our team (Finch Research Network (FiRN) Pennsylvania Natural Heritage Program at the Western Pennsylvania Conservancy (WPC) and Powdermill Avian Research Center at the Carnegie Museum of Natural History (CMNH) have ventured into the field at Sax Zim Bog in Minnesota, Aroostock County northern Maine, Allegheny National Forest in PA, Central NY and the Adirondacks of upstate NY, the UP of Michigan, northern VT and NH, and out west to Utah to study Evening Grosbeaks, and we’ve color-banding 508 birds and have deployed 180 nanotags 86 satellite tags and 2 GPS tags.
+From the 86 satellite tags we’ve already received over 20,000 positions transmitted with some of the birds tagged moving to Quebec, Ontario, New Brunswick and Manitoba for the breeding season.
+As fundraising continues we hope to start banding and tagging in the Oregon and Canada in the next few years.

 All this work is part of an International Road to Recovery Working Group for the Evening Grosbeak, a species recognized of high urgency.